kahnpoint/kahn/README.md

   const iter = iterating.Pushable().push(0)
 */

-// allow for peeking at the next value iterating.Peekable(iterable: Iterable<T>): AsyncIterable<T>
+// Allows peeking at the next value iterating.Peekable(iterable: Iterable<T>): AsyncIterable<T>
 /*
   const nextValue = iterating.Peekable([0, 1, 2]).peek()
 */

-// allow for recovering from errors iterating.Recoverable(err => {
+// Allows recovering from errors iterating.Recoverable(err => {
   // Called with no error when the iteration starts if (!err) {